Footage-Firm/kafka-php/README.md

 #### Failures

 If there is an error when trying to produce a record, the data is captured in a record (aptly named `FailureRecord`) and written to a special topic: `fail-kebab-case-record-name`.
-Writing to the failure topic can be disabled, and the number of retries is also configurable.
+Writing to the failure topic can be disabled and the number of retries is also configurable.

 #### Guarantees